zilexa/Homeserver/filesystem/README.md

 From the folder where you downloaded the script, run it via `bash setup-storage.sh`.
 Have a look at the example fstab file.
 Notice:
 - There is a line for each system subvolume to mount it to a specific location.
-- There is a line for each data disk to mount it to a location (for Raid1: you only need 1 line!)
+- There is a line for each data disk to mount it to a location (for Raid1: you only need 1 line!).
 - There are commented-out lines for the `backup1` and `parity1` disks.
 They might come in handy and it's good for your reference to have it here.
 - For MergerFS there are VERY long lines, because of all the arguments.
   - The first should contain the path of your cache SSD and all data disks (or the path of your raid1 pool) seperated with `:`, mounting them to `/mnt/pool`.
     - the paths to your ssd and disks should be identical to the mount points of those physical disks, as configured
   - The second is identical except without the SSD and a different mount path: `mnt/pool-archive`.
 This second pool will only be used to periodically offload data from the SSD to the data disks.
+- For Raid1 combined with SSD cache: your mergerfs mounts should only have 2 items, the SSD path and the Raid1 path (/mnt/disks/raid1).

+#### MergerFS Notes
 - The long list of arguments have carefully been chosen for this Tiered Caching setup.
 They are documented here.
 No need to change unless you know what you are doing.
-  - When you copy these lines from the example fstab to your fstab, make sure you use the correct paths of your data disk mounts, that each should be declared separately with their UUIDs above the MergerFS lines (mounted first) just like in the example!
+- When you copy these lines from the example fstab to your fstab, make sure you use the correct paths of your data disk mounts, each should be declared separately with their UUIDs above the MergerFS lines (mounted first) just like in the example!

 ## Step 5: unmount old mount points, make sure new mount points are EMPTY FOLDERS!